 Layer 2 consists of rules for link creation for associations with multiplicity [1,1] at one association end.
 The rules have to be applied as long as possible.
 We have rules that create links between existing instances and rules that create an instance (of a concrete type) and a link to this instance starting at an instance that is not yet connected to another instance.
 New instances can only be created if there are not enough instances in the graph what is ensured by (negative) application conditions.
 For the association source between StateVertex and Transition, we derive four rules: one rule creates a link source between an existing StateVertex and an existing Transition.
 Further, for each concrete class that inherits from class StateVertex one rule is derived that creates the StateVertex, an InitialState, a CompositeState, SimpleState or a FinalState, and the link source.
 Note that the abstract class StateVertex could be matched to any of its concrete subclasses InitialState, CompositeState, FinalState, and SimpleState.
 For the association target between StateVertex and Transition, similar rules are derived.
 For the association top between StateMachine and CompositeState, we derive two rules.
-One of them is shown in Figure 3, creating a CompositeState to a StateMachine if each other CompositeState is bound and the StateMachine is not already connected to a top CompositeState.
+One of them is shown in Figure 3, creating a CompositeState to a StateMachine if no CompositeState exists in the instance graph.